imtiyaz786/imtiyaz786/README.md

 # About Me

 - Hi 👋, I'm Imtiyaz
-- 🔭 A Software Engineer working on .NET
+- 🔭 Jr. Software Engineer working on .NET
 - 🌱 A DevOps Enthusiast
 - 👯 I’m looking to collaborate on open-source projects
 - 📫 How to reach me: iali75637@gmail.com